-If your child is colonised with a MDRO, it is unlikely that they will experience any ill effects or symptoms.
+If the child is colonised with a MDRO, it is unlikely that they will experience any ill effects or symptoms.

-If your child is infected with a MDRO the medical team caring for your child will discuss the treatment with you.
+If the child is infected with a MDRO the medical team caring for the child will discuss the treatment with the parents.

 However, because both colonised and infected patients can spread the bacteria to other patients we will need to employ special precautions to reduce the risk:

-- We will nurse your child in a separate room, if possible.
-On certain wards, such as Safari Ward and the intensive care units, your child may also be isolated in the bed space of a bay.
+- We will nurse the child in a separate room, if possible.
+On certain wards, such as Safari Ward and the intensive care units, the child may also be isolated in the bed space of a bay.

 - We will use additional precautions, such as wearing gloves and aprons.